J95Ortiz/Real-Madrid-Quiz/README.md

 Make the Play Game button responsive also

+Create function so that the questions aren't repeated although can't find a way of doing this if I'm creating Random numbers

+Add a correct counter on the side

+Add an option where the user can tell the computer how many questions they want in the quiz

+make the buttons as responsive on mobile and tablets as they are on computer screens.

 Add a link to Madrid Project Home Page next to Play again

 # TESTING